Leuviah/project-leuviah/README.md

 		user1-y{user2+y}
 		user0==,user1=^x,user2=^y
 		*

+Achieving Unity

+Unity Through Similarity

+			A person perceives similar objects as a group or whole, whether it be similar shape, size, color, location, angle or value;
+			similarity is necessary before difference can be perceived.

+Unity Through Proximity

+		Putting the separate elements close together so that they are seen as a total, related pattern rather than as separate entities.

+Unity Through Continuation

+		Something continues (such as a line, edge or direction) from one form to another, carrying the viewer's eye smoothly from one to the next.

+Unity Through Closure

+		Familiar shapes are more readily seen as complete than incomplete, creating a dynamic connection with the viewer when closure takes place.

+Unity Through Figure/Ground

+		The eye and mind separate an object from its surroundings;
+		creating positive and negative space relationships which can be dynamic and ambiguous, offering more than one solution to the eye.

+Unity Through Repetition

+		Elements repeat in various parts of the design to relate the parts to one another: can be elements of line, color, shape, direction, type, etc.

-		Allows user to repay with aToken in case the underlying borrowed asset is locked in the liquidity pool.
+		machine⩶rePae with aToken in case the underlying is locked in pool.
-		Example: User have stable DAI debt and also holds aDAI token The user in this case can use aDAI to repay DAI debt in single transaction without any approvals or having to withdraw their supplied liquidity to the poolusing repayWithATokens feature.
+		Example: User have stable DAI debt and also holds aDAI The user in this case can use aDAI to repay debt in single epoch without any approvals or having to withdraw their supplied liquidity to the poolusing repayWithATokens feature.
 		import { Contract, utils } from "ethers";